bravetechnologycoop/BraveSensor/firmware/README.md

 It is suggested that upon upgrading the Boron firmware version, the files in the `/inc` folder are also updated to the latest version.

-To compile and run the unit tests, see the .travis.yml file for the most up to date command.
+To compile and run the unit tests, see the github actions workflow for the most up to date command.

 # Firmware Code Linting and Formatting

-As a part of the second stage of the Travis CI process, the formatting of all firmware code located in the `/src` and `/test` folders is checked using clang-format, as specified in the .clang-format file. clang-format version 12.0.0 is used in order to be compatible with Travis.
+ The formatting of all firmware code located in the `/src` and `/test` folders is checked using clang-format, as specified in the .clang-format file.
 To format all code in these folders, run the clang-format-all.py script.

 Additionally, all firmware code located in the `/src` folder is checked using cppcheck for potential problems.
 Both checks must be free of errors for the stage to pass.